Day Trip from Milan to Lake Como (Perfect One Day Itinerary)

 Morning – Varenna

 The quaint, romantic town of Varenna will be your first stop this morning and it happens to be one of my favorite towns in Lake Como.
-It’s so charming – and by getting here early in the morning you’ll likely have the place pretty much to yourself!
+It’s so charming – and by getting here early in the morning, you’ll likely have the place pretty much to yourself!

 Start your morning here by wandering through the charming, narrow streets and soaking in the vibrant atmosphere of this gem of a town.
 If you haven’t already had breakfast, we highly recommend Caffe Varenna on Contrada Scoscesa.

 Then, stroll up to the historic Villa Monastero.
 This stunning villa is home to breathtaking gardens and a museum housed in a former monastery.
-Next door, is Villa Cipressi which boasts glorious terrace gardens.
-Try to visit both if you can, a combination ticket to see both costs €19.
+Next door is Villa Cipressi, which boasts glorious terrace gardens.
+Try to visit both if you can; a combination ticket to see both costs €19.

 Next, take a leisurely stroll along the Passeggiata degli Innamorati (aka Lovers Walk), a scenic lakeside promenade offering breathtaking views of the lake and surrounding mountains.
-It’s around an hour’s walk next to the lake and we took lots of photos.
+It’s around an hour’s walk next to the lake, and we took lots of photos.

 Finally, don’t miss the opportunity to explore Castello di Vezio, a 1,000-year-old castle perched on a hilltop, providing panoramic vistas of Lake Como.
-The walk up is only around 30 minutes but it is steep so a reasonable level of fitness is advised.
+The walk up is only around 30 minutes, but it is steep, so a reasonable level of fitness is advised.
 The entry fee to the Castello is €7.

-Afternoon – Belaggio
+Afternoon – Bellagio

 After lunch, make a beeline for Villa Melzi, a stunning neoclassical villa surrounded by beautifully landscaped gardens that boast breathtaking views of the lake and the mountains.
-The San Giacomo Church is another noteworthy stop in Belaggio with its Romanesque architecture and intricate frescoes – it is so photogenic.
+The San Giacomo Church is another noteworthy stop in Bellagio with its Romanesque architecture and intricate frescoes – it is so photogenic.

-Besides these attractions, be sure to spend an hour wandering the town’s cobbled streets which are lined with quaint shops, locally-run Cafes, and art galleries.
+Besides these attractions, be sure to spend an hour wandering the town’s cobbled streets, which are lined with quaint shops, locally-run Cafes, and art galleries.
 For the best view in town, consider taking a short walk to Punta Spartivento – this is where you can see the two branches of Lake Como meet!

-This path is an easy 10-minute walk from the ferry port and my suggestion is to grab a takeout coffee from Pasticceria Sancassani for the walk.
+This path is an easy 10-minute walk from the ferry port, and my suggestion is to grab a takeout coffee from Pasticceria Sancassani for the walk.

 Optional Stop-off: Villa Balbianello

-Villa del Balbianello in the town of Lenno is around a 50-minute ferry ride from Belaggio.
+Villa del Balbianello in the town of Lenno is around a 50-minute ferry ride from Bellagio.
 This villa was a filming location for movies like James Bond: Casino Royale and Star Wars Episode II: Attack of the Clones.

-If you’re doing okay for time be sure to stop off here before heading for Como.
+If you’re doing okay for time, be sure to stop off here before heading for Como.
 FYI, your free circulation ferry ticket allows you to hop off where you please along the lake.

 But, remember – you MUST book your tickets at least a month in advance for Villa del Balbianello.
 This is, after all, one of the most famous villas in Lake Como!